When AI Works, Who Gets Paid?

 Consider the evolution of development tools.
 Platforms like Cursor, Claude Code, Windsurf, OpenAI Codex, and AWS CodeWhisperer have moved far beyond simple autocomplete functions.
 They now optimize architecture, test for vulnerabilities, and deploy entire software systems.
 These AIs don’t just respond to problems—they anticipate them before they arise.

+The broader direction is clear: AI is being positioned not just as a tool, but as a ubiquitous presence in our lives—serving as a planner, researcher, co-worker, and even executive decision-maker.
 This transformation extends well beyond developers and engineers.
 As Forbes recently noted, AI is reshaping the very definition of leadership roles.
 The future C-suite may involve AI agents managing entire workflows, providing strategic forecasts, and surfacing risks in real time.
 In financial services, AI systems are already functioning as sophisticated investment advisors—analyzing credit risk, detecting arbitrage opportunities, and adjusting to market shifts with superhuman speed.

 The Human Factor: Where People Still Matter